livin880/errbit-pavel-cookbook/README.md

 **Please note that IP_address, username,password,sudopassword,hostname shoudl be replaced by your for node where will be priovisioned Errbit*

-4.Add in runlist of chefnode the recipe errbit-pavel-final.rb
+4.Add in run-list of chefnode the recipe errbit-pavel-final.rb

-  knife node run_list add chefnode 'recipe[errbit-pavel-cookbook::errbit-pavel-final]'
+  knife node run_list add hostname* 'recipe[errbit-pavel-cookbook::errbit-pavel-final]'

 **Replace chefnode by hostname of your node where should be installed errbit*

+5.Run recipe added in run-list for node

+  knife ssh name:hostname* -x username* -P password* "sudo chef-client"